What is the best way to light a stage?

 Recommended for you

-how to build stage lighting | KIMU Guide
+how to light up a stage | KIMU Guide

 Send your design, idea, and clear picture.